intothevoid/knightfight/README.md

 ```

 ## Install Stockfish (Chess engine.
 Required for Human vs CPU)

+If you would like to play against a stronger CPU player, you can install Stockfish.
+Stockfish is a free, open source chess engine.
+It is the strongest chess engine in the world.

 1. Go to https://stockfishchess.org/download/ and download your version of the Stockfish chess engine
 2. Copy the binary to assets/engines/stockfish (assets\engines\stockfish.exe for Windows)